Koszul complexes and spectra of projective hypersurfaces with isolated singularities

-\ms\nin (ii) $f=x^2y^2+x^2z^2+y^2z^2\,\,\,$(three $A_1$ singularities in $\PP^2$) $\,n=3,\,d=4.$
+\nin \msn (ii) $f=x^2y^2+x^2z^2+y^2z^2\,\,\,$(three $A_1$ singularities in $\PP^2$) $\,n=3,\,d=4.$

-\ms\nin (iii) $f=xyz(x+y+z)\,\,\,$(six $A_1$ singularities in $\PP^2$) $\,n=3,\,d=4.$
+\nin \msn (iii) $f=xyz(x+y+z)\,\,\,$(six $A_1$ singularities in $\PP^2$) $\,n=3,\,d=4.$

-Here we have $\mu''_4=3$ by Lemma~(2.1), but the proof of $\mu''_5=6$ is not so trivial.
-In fact, if $\mu''_5<6$, then we have $\nu_{\,7}\ne 0$ by Corollary~2.
-However, this contradicts Corollary~(5.5). \ms\nin {\bf Examples~5.8.} (i) $f=x^2y^2+z^4\,\,\,$(two $A_3$ singularities in $\PP^2$) $\,n=3,\,d=4.$ \ms\nin The calculation of this example does not immediately follow from Corollary~(5.4) since the last conditions of Theorem~(5.3) are not satisfied and Remark~(5.6)(vi) does not apply to this example.
-This example can be calculated by using the Thom-Sebastiani type theorems in (2.2) and (4.9). \sk
+\nin Here we have $\mu''_4=3$ by Lemma~L2.1{2.1}, but the proof of $\mu''_5=6$ is not so trivial.
+Indeed, if $\mu''_5<6$, then we have $\nu_{\,7}\ne 0$ by Corollary~2.
+However, this contradicts Corollary~C5.5{5.5}. \msn {\bf Examples~5.8.} (i) $f=x^2y^2+z^4\,\,\,$(two $A_3$ singularities in $\PP^2$) $\,n=3,\,d=4.$ \msn The calculation of this example does not immediately follow from Corollary~C5.4{5.4}, since the last conditions of Theorem~T5.3{5.3} are not satisfied and Remark~R5.6{5.6}\,(v) does not apply to this example.
+This example can be calculated by using the Thom-Sebastiani type theorems in Proposition~P2.2{2.2} and Section~4.9{4.9}. \sk

-We note the calculation in the case $f=x^2y^2$ for the convenience of the reader. \ms\nin (ii) $f=x^2y^2\,\,\,$(two $A_1$ singularities in $\PP^1$) $\,\,n=2,\,d=4.$
+\nin We note the calculation in the case $f=x^2y^2$ for the convenience of the reader. \msn (ii) $f=x^2y^2\,\,\,$(two $A_1$ singularities in $\PP^1$) $\,\,n=2,\,d=4.$